1938 Auckland Rugby League season: Sharman Cup results

 The round 1 match between Otahuhu and Point Chevalier at Walker Park was called off by the referee with Otahuhu in the lead by 25 points to 13.
 The match was awarded to Otahuhu with Point Chevalier's approval.
+Earlier in the season the Point Chevalier club had seen floodlights added to its ground at Walker Park for the first time.
 Manukau entered a team after round 1 but they defaulted their round 2 match against Ellerslie (this match was then removed from the records) and then withdrew from the competition.

 Otahuhu won the competition and their final round match was against Green Lane (who finished runner up) at Carlaw Park on July 16.
 The match was a curtain-raiser to the Auckland – New Zealand match.
 Not all of the results were reported in the newspapers however at the conclusion of the competition the Auckland Star reported that the teams finished on the following competition points: Otahuhu 19, Green Lane 14, Ellerslie 12, Point Chevalier 7, Northcote 6, R.V.
 2.